 [H]e reproaches me with want of beauty and loss of sight: “A monster huge and hideous, void of sight.” … [B]ut he immediately corrects himself, and says, “though not indeed huge, for there cannot be a more spare, shrivelled and bloodless form.”
 It is of no moment to say any thing of personal appearance, yet lest … any one, from the representations of my enemies, should be let to imagine that I have either the head of a dog, or the horn of a rhinoceros, I will say something on the subject.John Milton, Second Defense of the English People (1654)

 My parents, whom I’m visiting this summer, have mostly learned to steer clear of its lair.
 Dad awakens me with a kiss on the forehead, and I can see his knit brows only by the crevice of sun shooting from under a shade across the room.
-“Your mother and I want you to know how much we love you, on this day especially.”
+“Your mother and I want you to know how much we love you.”
+I press my head against his stomach for another moment before he pulls me up and into the day.

-An hour later, Mom herself grabs my hand, which is poised to plummet apple slices into a bowl of plain yogurt.
-“I know the past few years have been tough, that you’re still dealing with things we don’t even know about,” which puts a smile on my face.
-Because I am, and so is she, as my mother, and we can take a moment to appreciate the mutual understanding of what we’ve endured, and continue to endure, together.
+For her part, Mom clasps my hand an hour later, just as it’s about to plop apple slices into the cinnamon-sprinkled yogurt below.
+“I know the past few years have been tough, that we haven’t always known how to support you, that you’re still dealing with things we don’t even know about,” but the words trail off.
+She’s right: I am, and (I must remind myself) so is she–as my mother–and it’s alright to take a moment to appreciate our mutual understanding of what we’ve endured, and continue to endure, together.

-But our responses to the accident, my spinal-cord injury (SCI), what once seemed endless fallout from that July morning in 2013, have evolved over time.
+Our responses to the accident, my spinal-cord injury (SCI), what once seemed endless fallout from that July morning in 2013, have evolved over time.
 No one’s more than mine.
 I’m reminded of this while scrolling through Facebook posts of yesteryear, that there was a time when I celebrated my triumph over paralysis.
 My victorious quest to walk again.
-My casting aside of the wheelchair and then walker like a knight who’s just vanquished his foe, no longer needful of arms.
+My casting aside of the wheelchair and then walker like a knight who’s just vanquished his foe, no longer in need of arms.
 Always my cane and brace were out of the frame.

 To commemorate the first-year mark, I told my parents I wanted to buy a recumbent bike—to get back in the saddle, as it were.
 So my father took off work, and my mother arranged a caregiver for Gam, and the three of us trundled up to the nearest bike shop with a sizeable stock.
 Of course, I staged a picture of me riding one in the parking lot—fancy figure-eights—and afterwards, satisfied myself with a half-dozen more jaunts in local parks, before at last exiling the device to our garage.